 - plain dairy-free yoghurt to serve (optional)

 - Preheat the oven to 200°C / 400°F / Gas Mark 6.

 - Prick the sweet potatoes a few times with a sharp knife, and place them on a large baking tray in the oven.
-Set a timer to count down 45 minutes.

 - When the cooking time is up, check that the potatoes are cooked through by piercing with a sharp knife - they should be soft inside.
 If not, give them another 5-10 minutes.

 - Remove everything from the oven.
 Split open the sweet potatoes, season and mash the flesh with a fork, then place each one on a plate.